Learn To Fly

 You don’t need any special qualifications to start your course, members do come from a wide range of backgrounds together with a wide range of abilities.
 Just enthusiasm and a helping of common sense.

 As regards to age: there is no upper limit, 17 is the minimum age to hold a licence and 16 is the minimum age for solo flight.
-Anyone of any age can fly, but the minimum required for logging instructional hours towards your PPL is 14.
+Anyone of any age can fly.

 Before you start flying you are required to become a member of Anglian Flight Centres either on a pro-rata monthly or annual basis.